Steven Curtis Chapman: Personal life

 Chapman is a devout Christian and is married to Mary Beth Chapman (née Chapman).
-The couple met in the early 1980s at Anderson University in Anderson, Indiana, and married in the fall of 1984.

-The couple currently live in Franklin, Tennessee, and have three biological children, Emily Elizabeth, Caleb Stevenson, and Will Franklin.
-They also have three daughters that they adopted from China.
-Shaohannah Hope Yan, Stevey Joy Ru and Maria Sue Chunxi.
-(Maria died in 2008 as the result of a tragic accident.)
+They met in the early 1980s at Anderson University in Anderson, Indiana, and married in the fall of 1984.
+The couple live in Franklin, Tennessee, and have three biological children: Emily Elizabeth, Caleb Stevenson, and Will Franklin.
+They adopted three daughters from China; Shaohannah Hope Yan, Stevey Joy Ru, and Maria Sue Chunxi.

-Together, Chapman and his wife have written three children's books with adoption themes: Shaoey And Dot: Bug Meets Bundle (2004), Shaoey and Dot: The Christmas Miracle (2005), and Shaoey and Dot: A Thunder and Lightning Bug Story with illustrations by Jim Chapman (2006).
+Chapman and his wife together have written three children's books with adoption themes: Shaoey And Dot: Bug Meets Bundle (2004), Shaoey and Dot: The Christmas Miracle (2005), and Shaoey and Dot: A Thunder and Lightning Bug Story with illustrations by Jim Chapman (2006).
 Chapman's modern fairytale, Cinderella: The Love of a Daddy and His Princess (2008) chronicles and celebrates the blessings of childhood, family, love, and life.
 Together with minister Scotty Smith, Chapman has authored two books for the adult inspirational market: Speechless (1999), and Restoring Broken Things (2005).
 Chapman's song "All About Love" has been featured in commercials for the Fox television show Celebrity Duets.
 In 2016, he released the memoir Between Heaven and the Real World: My Story.

 Chapman and his sons recorded a cover of the song "I Love My Lips" under the name of "Stevenson" after his oldest son Caleb Stevenson for the 2003 Veggie Rocks album.
 His sons Caleb and Will perform together as the band Colony House.
 Chapman is best friends with Geoff Moore.

-On November 10, 2011, Chapman and his wife became grandparents for the first time when a baby girl, Eiley Eliza Richards, was born to Emily and her husband Tanner Richards, in Ireland.
+On November 10, 2011, Chapman and his wife became grandparents for the first time when a baby girl, Eiley Eliza Richards, was born to Emily and her husband Tanner Richards in Belfast, Northern Ireland.

-Chapman's brother-in-law, Jim Chapman, was the bass vocalist in the 1990s country music group 4 Runner.
-Steven's son, Will Chapman, married singer/songwriter Jillian Edwards in December 2012.
+Chapman's brother-in-law, Jim Chapman, is the bass vocalist in the 1990s country music group 4 Runner and his father, Herb is also in the group.
+Steven's son, Will Chapman, married singer/songwriter Jillian Edwards from Richardson, Texas, which is next to Dallas, in December 2012.